This CW show might be trying to make a deeper point than most stuff on the network. But the salacious stuff remains.

 Oddly, maybe, in the midst of all the salaciousness, sadism and gore, we see evidence of deeper stirrings: the desire to provide for wife and family, the value of friendship and community, the need to dream big.
 We see, too, a yearning for spirituality.
 Vikings shows us a time when the heroic Norse myths ran headlong into the curious faith of Christianity and its loving Savior.

-We know how that bashing of beliefs ended, of course.
+We know how this clash of beliefs ended, of course.
 Eventually the Vikings converted and settled down, with the old gods fading away to myth and memory.
-The History Channel seems to express some wistfulness for those bygone gods, though.
-And the Christians we see here are often far more cowardly and just as bloodthirsty as their pagan adversaries.
-The monk Athelstan is a Christian struggling with his faith, maybe especially so because he was (abortively) crucified by his fellow Christians.
-It's not, apparently, a very historical take, and some have suggested the show is extrapolating views that Christianity was and is a violent, hypocritical mess.
+The show seems to express some wistfulness for those bygone gods, though.
+And while Vikings offers unexpected spiritual nuance at times, the Christians we see here are often far more cowardly or just as bloodthirsty as their pagan adversaries.
+And yet, this new upstart faith begins to claim converts, one by one.

-Will Ragnar or any of his compatriots ever convert?
+Will any of Ragnar’s sons ever convert?
 If Vikings were being true to history, it would be likely.
-In this salacious expression of Viking lore, though, it seems ... less so.
+In this salacious expression of Viking lore, though, it seems … less so.
 There may simply be too much killing and maiming and rape and torture to perpetuate for any solid spiritual resolution to wriggle its way into the carnage.

 “Wrath of the Northmen”